-May 9/06: M Ship Co. announces that the U.S. Navy’s Office of Naval Research has awarded the firm a $750,000 contract, including options, to validate the potential of the innovative M-hull technology.
+May 9/06: Modeling.
+M Ship Co. announces that the U.S. Navy’s Office of Naval Research has awarded the firm a $750,000 contract, including options, to validate the potential of their innovative M-hull technology.

 The Navy Small Business Innovation Research (SBIR) contract calls for tank testing and sea trials for the M-hull technology, and the development of computational fluid dynamics (CFD) tools for quantifying the hull’s performance.
 This seems arcane, but it’s vital if one wishes to model the hull’s performance in a variety of sea conditions.
 Existing ship hull designs have undergone extensive modeling, as well as real life use, allowing certification agencies to declare them safe within a certain range of conditions.
 New hull technologies need this, too, but the cost burden for the inventor can be crushing without funding like this.

 March 8/06: More trials.
 The M80 Stiletto did well enough in her just-completed sea trials that the Pentagon’s Office of Force Transformation (OFT) has ordered additional equipment.
 The goal?
 Enable participation in special forces training exercises beginning this month.
 The boat certainly has serious speed.
 M Ship: